Processing Options

 ocr_language

-: A string that specifies the language to use for OCR.
-The default isenglish
+A string that specifies the language model to use for OCR.
+Default: "english"

 chunking_options